 The ultimate tool to firm, brighten and define.

+This is everything you wanted to know about gua sha.
 With origins in ancient East Asian and Chinese medicine, gua sha, sometimes known as "spooning", is a massage technique involving scraping the skin in upward strokes to release toxins and relieve pain in tired, sore, or injured muscles.
 Gua Sha enhances blood flow to the skin and draws out stagnation in the problem areas.

 Facial gua sha involves dragging a smooth-edged crystal tool along your face in broad even strokes, from the neck up, to relax tension in the muscles of the face which can cause lines.
 The massage technique is designed to boost blood circulation, break up fascia, and promote lymphatic drainage - think of it as an exercise for your face.